ericpriceco/ericpriceco.github.io/content/posts/2023-12-10-argocd-terraform.md

     - argocd
 ---

 This is a guide to getting started with ArgoCD using Terraform and the AWS LB controller as the ingress.
-You can see my guide here on how to setup and use the ALB controller [here](https://eric-price.net/posts/2023-12-03-aws-load-balancer-controller/).
-I'm going to go through the Terraform code and use a demo app to deploy to your K8s cluster through ArgoCD.
+You can see my guide [here](https://eric-price.net/posts/2023-12-03-aws-load-balancer-controller/) on how to setup and use the ALB controller.
+I'm going to go through the Terraform code and a demo app to deploy to your K8s cluster through ArgoCD.
 All the referenced Terraform code can be obtained [here](https://github.com/eric-price/terraform_modules).

 These are the providers that we'll be using in the environment.
 You may need to adjust how the helm and kubectl providers are getting the cluster name and token for your environment.